 Make sure to come back here before each race to review updated rules.
 They are subject to change.

-*Please use proper trail etiquette during course recon and Transfer Stages
+*Be a good person.
+Please use proper trail etiquette during course recon and Transfer Stages

 2017 Race Rules